Secret Dinner:Nov.1st:Shosetsu: price including tax and gratuity *Ticket holder only event

 Hosted as part of the Mæst Food Secret Dinner series, this evening invites you to experience the subtle harmony between nature’s rhythm.

-Location details will be shared upon booking, near downtown in south Granville area
+Location details will be shared upon booking, near downtown and Kits, in south Granville area

 Very limited seating